MingruiYuan/SpoofSV/GE2E/README.md

 ### 2.Training

-If you would like to use the pretrained models, please skip this part.
+If you would like to use the pretrained models [(download)](https://drive.google.com/open?id=1DOjkQ63Pq0x399Jkmy-KIDUcRUQHJiJK), please skip this part.

 Before training, firstly set the config.yaml to training mode and choose proper devices.